tjmacari/samsung/README.md

 # Samsung Smart TV experiment

+Simple carousel for Tizen Samsung TV simulator / Samsung Smart TV's, built in ReactJS/Webpack/SASS.

-Simple carousel built in ReactJS/Webpack which allows the user to scroll through Star Wars movies, built for Samsung TVs.
-Tested using Tizen Studio Web Simluator Application (Samsung TV).
-This web application was built using Webpack, so the deployed code resides in the /dist folder.
+This project was built using Webpack, so the web application is bundled in the /dist folder.

 To view local copy in /dist folder:
 * Navigate to /dist folder